gracejiang0929/FA24_DSC180A_Repo/README.md

    - If you're using macOS, you can install R using Homebrew:
       ```bash
       brew install R
-2. Run the `generate_data.R` Script:
+2. Run the `generate_data.py` Script:
-   - Navigate to the directory where the script is located (aif360/data/raw/meps).
+   - Navigate to the fold scripts where the script is located (cd scripts).
    - Run the following command to execute the R script:
       ```bash
-      Rscript generate_data.R
+      Rscript generate_data.py
    - This script will download the necessary data files, extract them, and save them as CSV files (including `h181.csv`).

 ## Running the Notebook